cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          sections
   --atomic-safety-margin {0.0..4.0}
-                         number of ticks to add to the wait duration at the beginning of an atomic section --boundary-checks {true,false}
+                         number of ticks to add to the wait duration at the beginning of an atomic section --emulate-strict-not-equal {true,false}
-                         activates or deactivates runtime checks  to  catch  indexes  being  out of range when accessing arrays --emulate-strict-not-equal {true,false}
                          use the 'select' instruction to emulate jump with the !== (strict not equal) condition --enforce-size-limits {true,false}
-                         generate compilation error when the instruction or size limits are exceeded --error-function {true,false}
+                         generate compilation error when the instruction or size limits are exceeded -r, --remarks {none,comments,passive,active}
-                         activates or deactivates the  error()  function  (when  set  to  'false', error() function does nothing)
-  --error-reporting {none,assert,minimal,simple,described}
-                         specifies the mechanism used by the compiler when generating runtime checks -r, --remarks {none,comments,passive,active}
                          controls remarks propagation  to  the  compiled  code:  none  (remarks  are  removed), comments (included as mlog comments), passive  (included  as  'print'  but  not not executed), or active